Keith Whittle is a British researcher, lecturer, art advisor and producer, who also curates and writes on contemporary art.

-He is currently advisor and guest curator at White Rainbow Gallery, London; Lecturer in Modern and Contemporary Japanese Art, Sotheby’s Institute of Art, London; and Research Fellow, Central Saint Martins, University of the Arts London.
+He is currently an advisor and guest curator at White Rainbow Gallery, London; Lecturer in Modern and Contemporary Japanese Art, Sotheby’s Institute of Art, London; and Research Fellow, Central Saint Martins, University of the Arts London.

 Whittle has given talks and delivered discussion events with UK-Japan based institutions including the Daiwa Anglo-Japanese Foundation, Tokyo Geidai, Japan Foundation & University of the Arts London.
 Organisations and institutions he has previously worked with include Serpentine Galleries, London; BALTIC Centre for Contemporary Art, Newcastle/Gateshead; EAI, New York; BankArt NYK, Yokohama; Tate Art Galleries; P3 art and environment, Tokyo; Beppu Project NPO, Oita; Sainsbury Institute for the Study of Japanese Arts and Cultures, Norwich; ShanghArt gallery, Shanghai; Hong Kong Arts Centre & Iniva (Institute of International Visual Arts), London.